BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/users.md

 Below is a list of research papers that have used or extended the Toolkit.
 Papers that have contributed code or data to the Toolkit have a (*) after them.

+187\.
+"A note on the conversion of orbital angles for extreme mass ratio inspirals", Philip Lynch, Ollie Burke, [arXiv:2411.04955](https://arxiv.org/abs/2411.04955) (*)

 186\.
-"Gravitational memory: new results from post-Newtonian and self-force theory", Kevin Cunningham, Chris Kavanagh, Adam Pound, David Trestini, Niels Warburton, Jakob Neef, [arXiv:2410.23950](https://arxiv.org/abs/2410.23950)
+"Gravitational memory: new results from post-Newtonian and self-force theory", Kevin Cunningham, Chris Kavanagh, Adam Pound, David Trestini, Niels Warburton, Jakob Neef, [arXiv:2410.23950](https://arxiv.org/abs/2410.23950) (*)

 185\.
 "Mode-sum prescription for renormalized expectation values for a charged quantum scalar field on a charged black hole", Cormac Breen, George Montagnon, Peter Taylor, Elizabeth Winstanley, [arXiv:2410.18211](https://arxiv.org/abs/2410.18211)